In partnership with the Devon STP Digital Accelerator (DDA)

 Request the transfer of your personal information to another party.

-If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data, or request that we transfer a copy of your personal information to another party, please contact the College's Data Protection Officer in writing, who is responsible for dealing with requests on behalf of Uxclinician at: email@example.com.
+If you want to review, verify, correct or request erasure of your personal information, object to the processing of your personal data or request that we transfer a copy of your personal information to another party, please contact our Data Protection Officer who is responsible for dealing with requests on behalf of UXC, in writing, at: firstname.lastname@example.org.

 Please note that the above rights are not absolute, and requests may be refused where exceptions apply.
 You can find out more about your rights at www.ico.org.uk.

 UXC has appointed a Data Protection Officer to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the Data Protection Officer at: email@example.com